Admissions, Frequently Asked Questions

 - Provide opportunities for your child to speak and interact in English.

-We value bilingualism.
+We value multilingualism.
 Should we speak only English at home?

-Most children are able to become bilingual, and using a different language at home does not necessarily hinder this process.
+Most children are able to become bilingual or multilingual, and using a different language at home does not necessarily hinder this process.
 Each child is an individual, and what works for one child may or may not work for another child, even in the same family.
 Some questions you should ponder:

 - What am I willing to do from the above list?